We are delighted to announce that weekly, indoor worship has begun again at FUPC at 11 o’clock!

 • A quick check-in under the Courtyard canopy

-• Soft singing under our masks and a choir, band, or bells some Sundays
+• A choir, band, or bells on Sundays

 • Blue-taped pews and visible adaptations for the livestream in the Sanctuary